Manituana, the clash of civilizations and George Bush’s ancestors.

 What does a story set in the 18th century tell us about our present?

-The use of an uncanny street slang in the book comes across as a homage to Anthony Burgess’s A Clockwork Orange.
-This is one of the indications of a very considered linguistic effort: could you explain the way you worked on your language?
+With the use of an uncanny street slang in the book, we find ourselves coming across a homage to Burgess’ “A Clockwork Orange”.
+This is one of the indications of a very considered linguistic effort: could you explain the way you worked on language?

-Manituana doesn’t end with the book: it’s accompanied by “parallel” short stories online, and others will come, some even written by readers.
+“Manituana” doesn’t end with the book: it’s accompanied by “parallel” short stories on-line, and others will come, some even written by readers.
 Not only this: the site integrates the writing with sounds, images, maps.
 What’s your aim?

 Manituana, the clash of civilizations and George Bush’s ancestors.

-wu ming · Manituana · Manituana, the clash of civilizations and George Bush’s ancestors. · 09 September 2010
+wu ming · Manituana · Manituana, the clash of civilizations and George Bush’s ancestors. · 20 April 2024